SRUJANKUMAR-510/Fabrik_DevOps/README.md

 ```

 4. Open a web browser and navigate to the URL http://localhost:8080 to access the three.js editor application.

 Copy the provided URL into your web browser to access the three.js editor application.
 You may need to wait a few moments for the application to load, depending on your system's performance.

 This means your local installation of the Three.js editor application is up and running successfully.

 Now you can open your web browser and navigate to the specified URL to access the three.js editor application.
-Copy the provided URL into your web browser to access the three.js editor application.